kinow/autosubmit/docs/source/userguide/create/index.rst

                             sets the git path to as_conf
       -local, --use_local_minimal
-                            uses local minimal file instead of git -op, --operational    creates a new experiment with operational experiment id
-      -H HPC, --HPC HPC     specifies the HPC to use for the experiment -d DESCRIPTION, --description DESCRIPTION
+                            uses local minimal file instead of git -op, --operational    creates a new experiment with operational experiment id -ev, --evaluation     creates a new experiment with evaluation experiment id -H HPC, --HPC HPC     specifies the HPC to use for the experiment -d DESCRIPTION, --description DESCRIPTION
                             sets a description for the experiment to store in the